siobhanlgorman/knits-and-pieces/TESTING.md

 1. Products appear arranged by price in ascending order when By Price is clicked
 2. Products appear arranged by name in ascending alphabetical order when By Name is clicked

-**Pass/Fail: Pass**
+**Pass/Fail: Pass**✅

 ![Sort By Price](documentation/screenshots/by-price.png)

 ![Sort by Name](documentation/screenshots/by-name.png)

+---

-*  As a shopper I want to be able to sort a specific category of items so that I can find the best priced, best rated product in a specific category or sort the products in that category by name [#15](https://github.com/siobhanlgorman/knits-and-pieces/issues/15)
+*  **As a shopper I want to be able to sort a specific category of items so that I can find the best priced, best rated product in a specific category or sort the products in that category by name [#15](https://github.com/siobhanlgorman/knits-and-pieces/issues/15)**

 **Acceptance Criteria**
 1: User can select how to sort products from navigation